nus-cs2103/website-base/admin/tp-tasks-fragment.md

 **The icon {{ icon_team }} indicates team submissions.** Only one person need to submit on behalf of the team but we recommend that others help verify the submission is in order <br>
 ==We will not accept requests to limit late penalties of team submissions to one person== even if the delay was one person's fault.
 That is, the responsibility (and the penalty) for team submissions are to be shared by the whole team rather than burden one person with it.

-**The icon {{ icon_individual }} indicates individual submissions.** When uploading files to LumiNUS, please ==upload your individual files yourself==. %%Reason: Penalties related to submission time/format are calculated automatically based on the uploader's identity.%%

 </box>
 </div>

 * {{ icon_team }} **Product**:
   * Do a release on GitHub, tagged appropriately e.g., `{{ version_final }}` or `{{ version_final }}b`.
-  * Upload the jar file to LumiNUS.<br>
+  * Upload the jar file to Canvas.<br>
     File name: `[team ID][ProductName].jar` %%e.g. [{{ example_team_id }}][ContactsPlus].jar%%<br>
     {{ icon_important }} Recommended to avoid spaces and special characters in the product name as it can cause problems when running the JAR file using the command line.<br>
-    %%{{ icon_info }} This name requirement is for the JAR file you upload to LumiNUS only.
+    %%{{ icon_info }} This name requirement is for the JAR file you upload to Canvas only.
 You may name the JAR file you upload to GitHub in any reasonable way.%%

 {{ embed_topic("tp-deliverables.md#tp-deliverables-executable", "Admin " + icon_embedding + " tP → Deliverables → Executable", "3", indent="2") }}